gabrielvuksani/MyRoommate/replit.md

 - ✓ **Implemented dynamic threshold calculations**: Keyboard detection now uses 15% of viewport (minimum 120px) and blur detection uses 5% of viewport (minimum 50px) for adaptive behavior
 - ✓ **Fixed mobile breakpoint detection**: Updated use-mobile.tsx hook to use Visual Viewport API for consistent width detection across environments
 - ✓ **Environment-aware spacing system**: All viewport-dependent calculations now adapt to different screen sizes and deployment environments
+- ✓ **COMPLETED: Fixed production header spacing issues across ALL pages** - All pages now use safe area-aware CSS classes (content-with-header, content-with-header-compact, messages-content) that account for device status bars
+- ✓ **Updated all pages to use consistent spacing**: home.tsx (both household and non-household versions), messages.tsx, expenses.tsx, chores.tsx, calendar.tsx, add-listing.tsx, and roommates.tsx all now use the new safe area classes
+- ✓ **Production-ready header system**: Headers no longer cover content in production environments thanks to env(safe-area-inset-top) calculations
 - ✓ **COMPLETED: Push notifications working for closed PWA apps - verified end-to-end functionality**
 - ✓ **Successfully scaled notification system for millions of users with enterprise-grade performance optimizations:**
   - ✓ **Database indexing**: Added optimized indexes on user_id, household_id, endpoint, and created_at for sub-millisecond query performance